 ParkerVision, Inc. v.
 QUALCOMM Incorporated: On May 1, 2014, ParkerVision filed a complaint against us in the United States District Court for the Middle District of Florida alleging that certain of our products infringed seven ParkerVision patents.
-On August 21, 2014, ParkerVision amended the complaint, then captioned ParkerVision, Inc. v.
-QUALCOMM Incorporated, Qualcomm Atheros, Inc., HTC Corporation, HTC America, Inc., Samsung Electronics Co., LTD., Samsung Electronics America, Inc. and Samsung Telecommunications America, LLC, broadening the allegations.
-ParkerVision alleged that we infringed 11 ParkerVision patents and sought damages and injunctive and other relief.
-ParkerVision has subsequently reduced the number of patents asserted to four, granted covenants not to sue on the other patents, and dismissed the Samsung and HTC entities from the case.
-The asserted patents are now expired and injunctive relief is no longer available.
+On August 21, 2014, ParkerVision amended the complaint, alleging that we infringed 11 ParkerVision patents and sought damages and injunctive and other relief.
+ParkerVision has subsequently reduced the number of patents asserted to three.
+The asserted patents are now expired, and injunctive relief is no longer available.
 ParkerVision continues to seek damages related to the sale of many of our radio frequency (RF) products sold between 2008 and 2018.
-Trial is currently scheduled to begin on May 3, 2021, but may be delayed due to the
+On March 26, 2021, the court issued an order stating that trial is extremely unlikely to occur before November or December 2021, if then.
+We believe that ParkerVision's claims are without merit.